Malignant Melanoma Clinical Presentation

 Family history

 Carefully obtain any family history of melanoma or skin cancer.
 Also, a family history of irregular, prominent moles is important.
 Approximately 10% of all patients with melanoma have a family history of melanoma.
 These patients typically develop melanoma at an earlier age and tend to have multiple dysplastic nevi.
 These patients also are more likely to have multiple primaries.
-Presence of a familial melanoma syndrome should be considered in patients with a family history of pancreatic cancer or astrocytoma.
-Mutations in the CDKN2A tumor suppressor gene (also known as p16) are the most common genetic abnormalities found in these families.

 Patient history

-Any previous history of melanoma must be elicited from patients, because these patients are at increased risk of developing a second melanoma.
+Any previous history of melanoma must be elicited from patients, because those patients are at increased risk of developing a second melanoma.
 Patients have reported as many as 8 or more primary melanomas.
 Multiple primaries especially are prevalent in patients with multiple dysplastic nevi.
 The term familial atypical mole or melanoma (FAMM) syndrome is used to describe this hereditary tendency to develop multiple dysplastic nevi and melanomas.

 Sun exposure